aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/configure-dev-env/_index.en.md

 weight: 20
 ---

-In this chapter, you will configure the development environment that builds the BEAM Jar pipeline whihch reads the NYC taxi data.
+In this chapter, you will configure the development environment that builds the BEAM Jar pipeline which reads the NYC taxi data.
 To have a consistent experience for all attendees, you will connect to a preconfigured EC2 Instance running Windows over RDP and configure IntelliJ as the IDE.

 {{% notice info %}}
 Note: There will be a pre-built jar created earlier and deployed to S3, the windows machine is to show the BEAM pipiline and the build step.